absozero/awesome-devtools/README.md

 A multitude of tools and apps, as well as other resources showing where I am personally and acting somewhat as a knowledge base for my usage.

 ```
-Most of these tools are open source
+All of these tools and/or resources are open source unless specified
 ```

 </div>